Typical and atypical properties of periodic Teichmueller geodesics: Introduction

 where $p$ is the projection of period coordinates into absolute cohomology \cite{W15}.
 Teichm\"uller curves are affine invariant manifolds of rank one, and the rank of a component of a stratum equals $g$.

-For $g=2$, Theorem \ref{cyclic} is false in a very strong sense.
-Namely, McMullen \cite{McM03a} showed that in this case, the orbit closure of any periodic orbit is an affine invariant manifold of rank one.
-If the trace field $K$ is quadratic then this orbit closure is mapped by the Torelli map into the Hilbert modular surface defined by $K$ in the moduli space of principally polarized abelian varieties.
-Such a Hilbert modular surface is a quotient of ${\bf H}^2\times {\bf H}^2$ by the lattice $PSL(2,{\cal O}_K)$ where ${\cal O}_K$ is the ring of algebraic integers in $K$.
-This is closely related to the classification of orbit closures in genus $2$.

-In higher genus, Apisa \cite{A15} classified all orbit closures in hyperelliptic components of strata.
-For other components a classification of orbit closures is not available, but there is substantial recent progress towards a geometric understanding of orbit closures.
-We refer to the paper \cite{LNW15} for an excellent recent overview of what is known and for references.

-We contribute to these results by establishing a finiteness result for affine invariant submanifolds of rank at least two.
+We establish a finiteness result for affine invariant submanifolds of rank at least two which is independently due to Eskin, Filip and Wright \cite{EFW17}.

-\begin{theo} Let $g\geq 3$ and let ${\cal Q}$ be a component of a stratum in the moduli space of abelian differentials.
-For every $2\leq \ell<g$, there are finitely many proper affine invariant submanifolds in ${\cal Q}$ of rank $\ell$ which contain every affine invariant submanifold of rank $\ell$. \end{theo}
+\begin{theo} Let $g\geq 2$ and let ${\cal Q}$ be a component of a stratum in the moduli space of abelian differentials.
+For every $2\leq \ell\leq g$, there are only finitely many proper affine invariant submanifolds in ${\cal Q}$ of rank $\ell$. \end{theo}

-Theorem \ref{finite} does \emph{not} imply that there are only finitely many affine invariant manifolds of rank $2\leq \ell<g$ in ${\cal Q}$.
-Namely, the result says nothing about affine invariant submanifolds of rank $\ell$ which are properly contained in another proper affine invariant manifold of the same rank.
-We conjecture that an affine invariant manifold ${\cal C}$ of any rank $\ell\geq 1$ contains only finitely many affine invariant manifolds of the same rank.
-The case when ${\cal C}$ is a component of a stratum (and hence the rank is maximal) is due to Mirkzakhani and Wright \cite{MW15}.
-The paper \cite{H15} covers the case when the dimension of ${\cal C}$ equals $2{\rm rk}({\cal C}+1$.
-A partial result for rank one affine invariant manifolds is due to Lanneau, Nguyen and Wright \cite{LNW15}.